Empowering Organisations for Inclusive & Responsible AI Adoption in Aotearoa New Zealand

 Workshop Essentials

-Ready-to-use resources to run your own internal AI Governance workshop
+Ready-to-use materials to run your own internal AI Governance workshop

-Step-by-step guidance to support key decisions involved in selecting or adopting AI tools
+Step-by-step resources from the AI Governance Working Group to support key decisions involved in your AI journey

 AI Leadership